Britain’s wettest winter on record threatens nation’s trees

 Research into biochar

-Trials carried out by researchers at the University of Washington have shown the addition of biochar can alleviate disease progression and physiological stress caused by Phytophthora canker pathogens in seedlings of two common landscape tree species, oak and maple.
+Trials carried out by researchers at the American Society of Horticultural Science have shown the addition of biochar can alleviate disease progression and physiological stress caused by Phytophthora canker pathogens in seedlings of two common landscape tree species, oak and maple.

 The amendment of soil with 5% biochar resulted in significantly reduced vertical and horizontal lesion expansion (a common symptom of Phytophthora) and increased stem biomass.
 Results indicated that biochar induced a systemic resistance to disease, and confirm wider research that shows a reduction in damage caused by foliar plant diseases in multiple host plants after the incorporation of biochar.